mvp5464/interviewPrep/JavaScript.md

 const points = [ 40, 100, 1, 5, 25, 10 ];
 points.sort(function(a, b){return b - a}); # [ 100, 40, 25, 10, 5, 1 ] # numerical sort
 # Function used to determine the order of the elements.
 It is expected to return a negative value if the first argument is less than the second argument, zero if they're equal, and a positive value otherwise.
-If omitted, the elements are sorted in ascending, ASCII character order.
+If omitted, the elements are sorted in ascending, ASCII character order. [ -1 then don't change, 1 then chage]

 # SAME AS ABOVE BUT CUSTOM SORTING FUNCTION
 points.sort((a, b) => {